 Competitors participate entirely at their own risk.
 (See RRS Rule 3 Decision to Race.)
 Bow Mar Yacht Club, and BMOI, as the organizing authorities, will not accept any liability for material damage or personal injury or death sustained in conjunction with, prior to, during, or after the series.

-Sunday Club races will be run every Sunday, from Memorial Day through Labor Day weekends, with the exception of Sunday July 10, due to the Norm Tanner Regatta.
-Races start at 2:30pm every Sunday.
+Sunday Club races will be run every Sunday, from Memorial Day through Labor Day weekends, with the exception of the Sunday of the Norm Tanner Regatta.
+Races start at 2pm every Sunday.

 All racers must be current BMYC members, or the guest of a current BMYC member.
 The member-host must be present, on the water or on the beach.

 Junior sailors, under 16 years old, may skipper a boat in the races if they have earned their Advanced Solo License.
 The race committee will have a list of Advanced Solo-Rated junior sailors.

 Junior sailors, who are not yet Advanced Solo-Rated, may sail with another Advanced Solo-Rated jr sailor or with an adult sailor.